User accounts in RStudio Connect associate users from an authentication provider

 It's possible to allow collaborators to set custom "vanity" URLs with

-Please note that these custom URLs set by collaborators must not begin
+Please note that these custom URLs set by collaborators must not being

 with any existing username, for security reasons.
 Only Administrators have